Bitter almond liqueur: Brands

 Bitter almond liqueur is currently produced by many different brands in Portugal, mostly brands originated in the region of Algarve in the southern part of the country.
 Amarguinha, Licor de Amêndoas de Portugal, Xarão and Milbar are among the most widely known brands.

 Usage

-Bitter almond liqueur is traditionally consumed as an aperitif, as a digestive or inside cocktails.
+Bitter almond liqueur is traditionally consumed as an apéritif, as a digestive or inside cocktails.
 It is also frequently served with ice and with a dash of lemon, its acidity being used to temper the sweetness of the liqueur.